Common Family Law Questions for North Carolina Residents

 Can I get a quick divorce in North Carolina?

 North Carolina requires a one-year separation period before filing for divorce.
-Unfortunately, there’s no legal way to bypass this waiting period, making it impossible to obtain a “quick divorce.”
+Unfortunately, there’s no legal way to bypass this waiting period in the divorce process, making it impossible to obtain a “quick divorce.”

 What is a divorce from bed and board?